LarryWang29/CLA/README.md

-This is a repository for the module Computational Linear Algebra.
+A repository that contains the report for the module Computational Linear Algebra.